bitm4ncer/scatalog/README.md

 - Browse entire catalog of any label on Spotify

-- Explore related artists and their other labels.
+- Explore related artists and their other labels

 - Sort and search catalogs